ticktac-project/extra-tools/benchtools/README.md

 Usage
 -----

 `benchtools` consist in two scritps.
-The first one, `run_benchmarks.py` is used to run a set of TChecker tools over a set of models, and collect statistics.
-The set of TChecker tools as well as the set of models and statistics to collect are specified in a JSON file (see below for the file format).
+The first one, `run_benchmarks.py` is used to run selected TChecker programs over specified models, and collect statistics.
+The set of TChecker programs as well as the set of models and statistics to collect are specified in a JSON file (see below for the file format).
+A subset of the models and programs to run can be specified with options `-m` and `-p` respectively.
+For instance, `-m "model 1,model 2" -p "p1,p2,p3` runs programs `p1`, `p2` and `p3` over models `model 1` and `model 2`.
+The specified models and programs should be defined in `file`.
 Command usage is obtained by running `run_benchmarks.py -h` in a terminal:

 ```
-usage: run_benchmarks.py [-h] [-o O] file
+usage: run_benchmarks.py [-h] [-o O] [-m M] [-p P] file

+Runs a selection of programs over a selection of models and output statistics

 positional arguments:
   file        Benchmark JSON specification

 options:
   -h, --help  show this help message and exit
-  -o O        Output file name
+  -o O        Output file name (default: standard output)
+  -m M        Models selection, as a comma-separated list (default: all)
+  -p P        Programs selection, as a comma-separated list (default: all)
 ```

 The second script `make_table.py` builds a LaTeX table from a table specification and the statistics output by `run_benchmarks.py`.
 See below for a description of the JSON format expected by this script.
 Usage is obtained by running `make_table.py -h` in a terminal: